To Know QBPC: Bridge & Ties

-The election of QBPC Annual Top Ten Cases in IP Protection and Model Cases Bridging Administrative and Judicial Enforcement is an important event for both QBPC and the IPR industry.
-The sawarded case in the past years have the inflence within the international IP community.
-Some caes were selected as the county-wide or local annual cases; some were selected by the Ministry of Commerce as typical documents introducing to the world about China's progress on the protection of intellectual properrty rights; some were also reported to relevant state leaders for reference.
-The QBPC Annual Top Ten Cases Announcement & Exchange Meeting is very welcomed by QBPC members.
+The selection of QBPC Annual Top Ten Cases in IP Protection is an important event for both QBPC and the IPR industry.
+The selected cases in the past years have the influence within the international IP community.
+Some cases were selected as the country-wide or local annual cases; some were selected by the Ministry of Commerce as typical documents to be introduced to the world about China's progress on the protection of intellectual property rights; some were also reported to relevant state leaders for reference.
+The QBPC Annual Top Ten Cases Announcement & Exchange Meeting is well received by QBPC members.
 QBPC Annual Top Ten Cases are highly recognized by relevant ministries, judicial organs and local law enforcement departments.
 Many of the cases became the benchmark for QBPC members.
-It aims to help QBPC members improve the quality of handling cases, provide reference for the legal system reform of intellectual property.
+It aims to help QBPC members improve the quality of handling cases, and provide reference for the legal system reform of intellectual property.

 To Work with QBPC: A Reliable Partner

-As the only non-profit and member-driven industry organization focusing on improving the IPR legal framework and enforcement, QBPC leverages the professionalism and dedication of service team members to provide service to members companies.
+As the only member-driven industry organization with “Global Width and China Depth” focusing on improving the IPR legal framework and enforcement in China, QBPC leverages the professionalism and dedication of service team members to provide multi-facet service to members companies.